System Development Life Cycle (SDLC) Methodology and Project Management Practices

 The responsibilities of the ESCC are outlined as follows:

-Tracking of projects and reviewing alternatives, resourcing and priorities.
-Monitoring prioritized projects based on (1) the quantitative and qualitative assessment; or (2) where two or more divisions are directly involved in the project or impacted by the project, or (3) ESCC members designating that oversight is warranted on a particular project.
+tracking projects and reviewing alternatives, resourcing, and priorities.
+Monitoring prioritized projects based on (1) the quantitative and qualitative assessment described in the ESCC Project Prioritization Methodology; or (2) where two or more divisions are directly involved in the project or impacted by the project, or (3) ESCC members designating that oversight is warranted on a particular project;

-Sharing of divisional project status with members of the council.
+sharing divisional project status with members of the council;

-Reviewing or recommending modifications to SDLC policy and procedure.
+reviewing or recommending modifications to SDLC policy and procedure; and

 The responsibilities of the ITC are outlined as follows:

-Identifying the components and general use procedures of the Project Management Practices.
+identifying the components and general use procedures of the Project Management Practices; and

 DESCRIPTION OF PROCESS

-- When priority concerns arise, the concern may be elevated from the divisional priority committee to the ESCC in the form of an appeal.
+- When priority concerns arise, the concerns may be elevated from the divisional priority committee to the ESCC in the form of an appeal.
 Other parties may also appeal to the ESCC.
-The appeals will be addressed in a timely fashion so that the timeframe for project completion is not adversely affected.
+Appeals will be addressed in a timely fashion so that the timeframe for project completion is not adversely affected.